 6. In-Line Pressure Balanced Bellows Assemblies are used if a piping elbow is not present in a piping network to use the pressure-balanced elbow assemblies and pressure thrust has to be absorbed by the expansion joint.
 The inline bellows are tied in the expansion joint through a series of tie rods which equalizes the pressure thrust force.
 The opposing pressure forces cancel each other leaving only the low spring forces generated from the bellows deflection.

 Expansion Joint Materials

-Selection of bellows material is another important factor to be considered in the design of a piping expansion joint.
-Some of the factors which influences the proper expansion bellow material selection process are:
+The selection of bellows material is another important factor to be considered in the design of a piping expansion joint.
+Some of the factors which influence the proper expansion bellow the material selection process are: